Sea to Summit Pocket Shower

-There are a few items we take on hikes that we consider "luxury".
-They may not be essential for survival, but the added comfort or function they provide justify their weight – at least for us.
+Our backpacking gear includes a few items we consider "luxury".
+They may not be essential for survival, but the added comfort or function they provide justifies their weight – at least for us.
 The biggest such item by far is my DSLR camera that weighs over 3 pounds.
-Then we almost always take a few pieces of fresh fruit or vegetables with us to have a few bits of non-rehydrated food once in a while.
+Also, we almost always pack a few pieces of fresh fruit or vegetables to have a few bits of non-rehydrated food once in a while.
 Do you know how good half an apple tastes on day five of a trek?

 Then there's the shower.
 Strictly speaking, it's not necessary.
 It's possible to wash your hands and your body far away from the water by other means.
 However, the 10-liter (~2.5 gallon) Sea to Summit Pocket Shower is very practical for these purposes, while weighing 3 ounces.